adaoraul/rack-jekyll/README.markdown

     :force_build   - whether to always generate the site at startup, even when the destination path is not empty (default: false)
-    :auto          - whether to watch for changes and rebuild (default: false)
+    :auto          - whether to watch for changes and rebuild (default: false) :wait_page     - a page to display while pages are rendering

 Note that on read-only filesystems a site build will fail, so do not set `:force_build => true` in these cases.